Tuesday's Scottish Gossip

-Scottish Gossip: Celtic, Rodgers, Hibs, Hearts, Feeney, Scotland
+Scottish Gossip: Celtic, Amartey, Rangers, Cresswell, Douvikas, Dykes, Hibs, Hearts, Feeney, Aberdeen, Duk, St Johnstone

 Last updated on .From the section Scottish